coderitter/knight-form/README.md

 Look at the field as a building block to describe everything there is to a property needed to display a widget.
 The field itself does not determine a specific widget.
 That makes this form library platform independent.

-- `value`
-- `label`
-- `required`
-- `errorMessage`
+- `valueType`: The type of the value
+- `value`: The actual value
+- `options`: An array of options to choose from

 You should not be afraid to inherit the field.
-It is more like a data container than it yields certain semantics.
+It is more like a data container than it yields certain semantic.
 Thats why there is only one class.
 Inherit it and then define a widget for it.
 It is up to you how you like to use the available properties of the field.
-Here are the four powerful properties.

-- `valueType`: The type of the value
-- `options`: An array of options to choose from
-- `element`: An element which opens up the world for more complex fields especially when dealing with objects
-- `elements`: An array of elements

 ## The field path